patel6nr/Group3FinalProject/README.md

 ## Class Diagram
 ![StoryBoard](https://github.com/patel6nr/Group3FinalProject/assets/122308867/22f75fe5-e43e-411f-bd4b-91e01be0098a)
 ### Class Diagram Description
+The class diagram shows how a user can create his/her own blog.
+The user can also view blogs posted by other users and also comment, like and share the blog.
+Bloggers Hub also allows the user to filter blogs using category, tag and date posted.

 ## JSON Schema
 This is what we plan to export to another app.